Warbo/chriswarbo-net/projects/units/place_value.md

 ---
-title: Generalising Place-Value Numbers to Polynomials
+title: Generalising place-value numbers to polynomials
-TODO: Needs --mathjax --standalone options
 ---

-"Place-value" numbers, also known as Hindu-Arabic numbers, are the 'normal' way we write down numbers, e.g. '123' to represent "a hundred and twenty three" (AKA 'CXXIII' in roman numerals).
+"Place-value" numbers, also known as Hindu-Arabic numbers, are the 'normal' way we write down numbers, e.g. `123`{.unwrap pipe="num | math"} to represent "a hundred and twenty three" (AKA 'CXXIII' in roman numerals).

 Place-value notation is usually taught very early on, since it's such a fundamental part of how we do mathematics.
 That's good, but it also means we're